jaykay04/NYC_Taxi_Data_Project_With_Azure_Synapse_Analytics/README.md

 Note that the use of *STORED PROCEDURES* here to write the data into partitions is not the most effective approach.
 Spark Pool is the best approach to impelement this as shown below.

-### Transform data from Silver layer into gold layer to meet business requirements
+### Transform data from Silver layer into gold/reporting layer to meet business requirements